Top 10 Things that will break on 1st March when GA4 auto-migrations starts

 Phil Pearce

-As the auto-migration to GA4 approaches on 1st March, many website owners and marketers are preparing for the transition.
 If you use Universal Analytics for basic tracking, enabling the automatic creation of GA4 properties may be useful.
-However, if you use GTM.js or advanced features such as custom dimensions or non-interactive events these wont automatically migrate, or worse they wont work as expected.
+However, if you use GTM.js or advanced features such as custom dimensions or non-interactive events these won’t automatically migrate.
+Or worse, they won’t work as expected.

 In this article, we’ll highlight the top 10 things that could break during the GA4 auto-migration process.
 By understanding these potential issues in advance, you can take steps to minimise disruption and ensure a smooth transition to GA4.